 This is unbelievably brilliant.

 Let’s say you want to run some ads to sell sneakers.
 For every pair you sell you make 40 bucks in profit.
 So, here, how much would you be willing to pay for these ads?
 You don’t want to go further than $39.99.
-You’re willing to go to the point to almost not making any money so that your competitor doesn’t get the order.
+You’re willing to go to the point of almost not making any money so that your competitor doesn’t get the order.